CSC-4001-Pinterest/PinterestApp/README.md

 * User will stay logged in after app is closed and reopen.
 * users can see other users' "pins/boards"
 * users can see their profile with their uploaded pin/board
-* ...

 **Optional Nice-to-have Stories**

 * Can save other users' pins/boards
 * can message other users
 * can search boards
-* the ability to shop on the app through interal or external browser
-* ...

 ### 2. Screen Archetypes